Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Heat Transfer in Fracture–Matrix Systems

+where $\eta_2 \in \mathcal{U}(0,1]$ is a uniformly distributed random variable.
+The parameter $\phi_\mathrm{m}$ naturally emerges in the stochastic formulation as a scaling factor ensuring energy conservation between the mobile and immobile domains \citep{Haggerty1995,Delay2001,Painter2005}.

+The stochastic formulation of Eq.~\eqref{eq:diffusion_time} provides a discrete counterpart to the continuous source term $\mathcal{B}$ introduced in Eq.~\eqref{B_def}.
+While $\mathcal{B}$ represents the nonlocal energy exchange between the fracture and the surrounding matrix in the continuum (ADE) formulation, the random variable $\theta_{\mathrm{m},j}$ embodies the same process at the particle level.
+Each trapping event corresponds to a transient conductive exchange across the fracture–matrix interface; ensemble averaging of these events recovers the nonlocal kernel in Equation~\eqref{B_def}.

-This corresponds to sampling matrix trapping time $\theta_j^{(\mathrm{m})}$ from a Lévy–Smirnov distribution (Appendix \ref{appA}):
+Equation~\eqref{eq:diffusion_time} implies that the matrix trapping time $\theta_{\mathrm{m},j}$ follows a Lévy–Smirnov distribution with advective conditioning (see Appendix \ref{appA}):

+The Lévy--Smirnov distribution arises here in a conditioned form: the characteristic scale of the matrix trapping time depends explicitly on the realised advective residence time in the fracture.
+Physically, this reflects the fact that conductive heat exchange with the matrix can only occur during the time a fluid parcel remains in contact with the fracture walls.
+Advective transport therefore sets the time window over which diffusive exchange is active, while matrix conduction provides the intrinsic non-local memory of the system.

-This distribution is exactly the first‑passage‑time law for a one‑dimensional Brownian particle to reach an absorbing boundary.
-It features a heavy tail, $\psi_{\mathrm{m},j}(t)\propto t^{-3/2}$, and a divergent mean, reflecting a substantial probability of very long trapping durations.
-In the context of heat diffusion in a fractured porous medium, Equation~\eqref{eq:diffusion_time} quantifies the random time required for thermal energy to exit the fracture fluid and first enter the solid matrix.
-Its $t^{-3/2}$ tail captures the broad variability of heat retention caused by heterogeneous pore geometry, providing a realistic power‑law description of anomalously slow matrix heat transfer observed in tracer tests \citep{Tsang1995,meigs1996}.
+This Lévy--Smirnov distribution is the first--passage--time law for a one--dimensional Brownian particle to reach an absorbing boundary.
+It has a heavy tail, $\psi_{\mathrm{m},j}(t)\propto t^{-3/2}$, and an infinite mean, implying a non-negligible probability of very long trapping events.
+In the present context, Eq.~\eqref{eq:diffusion_time} represents the random time required for heat to diffuse from the fracture--matrix interface into an effectively semi-infinite rock half-space.
+The $t^{-3/2}$ tail is therefore a direct consequence of Fickian diffusion in the matrix and of the semi-infinite geometry.
+Its impact is to imprint a enduring memory on the in-fracture dynamics, yielding non-Fickian signatures (e.g. power-law late-time behaviour) in fracture-scale observables such as breakthrough curves and thermal power.